ra4king/CS3251-FinalProject-RBTP/README.txt

 - Defines an RBTP socket

 RBTPSocketAddress.java
-- Data structure used by RBTP sockets (contains InetAddress, NetworkManager, RBTP port)
+- Data structure used by RBTP sockets (contains InetAddress and RBTP port)

 BufferPool.java
-- Allows access to memory-managed buffers
+- Manages access to ByteBuffer, which are much faster versions of arrays

 Bindable.java
 - Defines the Bindable interface, denoting an object which can be bound to a connection